MooersLab/emacs-learning-spiral-hydra/README.md

 ## Installation

-Install whereever you see fit.
+Install where you see fit.
 My emacs directory (i.e., `~/emacs30`) is not a hidden folder, unlike what is recommended.
 I store my hydras in a subfolder called `my-hydras` (i.e., `~/emacs30/my-hydras`).